 • Driving record – A wet reckless charge will be added to your driving record.
 However, it will not affect any future DUIs that you receive.

-If the prosecutor is offering a wet reckless charge, it often means their case is weak and they do not have enough evidence against you to secure a conviction.
+If the prosecutor offers a wet reckless charge, it often means their case is weak, and they do not have enough evidence against you to secure a conviction.

 When a DUI Can Be Downgraded to a Wet Reckless

-As noted previously, a DUI charge may be downgraded to a wet reckless charge in certain circumstances.
-The prosecutor may suggest pleading guilty to a wet reckless charge if they have insufficient evidence if your blood alcohol content was low at the time of the arrest.
+As noted, a DUI charge may be downgraded to a wet reckless charge in certain circumstances.
+The prosecutor might suggest pleading guilty to a wet reckless charge if they have insufficient evidence if your blood alcohol content was low at the time of the arrest.
 Some factors that will affect whether a wet reckless plea can be used in your case include:

 • If you have a prior DUI.